 Not all cavities are noticeable without the help of the advanced DIAGNOdent laser screening.

 Most tooth decay begins in the tiny cracks and grooves of a tooth’s surface.
-By the time the cavities are noticed, it’s often become a much larger problem, and the cavity itself was never seen or felt by the patient.
+By the time the cavities are noticed, it’s often become a much larger problem, though the cavity itself was never seen or felt by the patient.

-With the widespread use of fluoride, many of these cavities never make it to the tooth surface, and instead, begin eating away at it from the inside out.
+Given the widespread use of fluoride, many of these cavities never make it to the tooth surface, and instead, begin eating away at it from the inside out.
 The DIAGNOdent laser helps locate these small areas of decay.